 For more information about statistics, see the following topics:

-Statistics include two types: table-level statistics and column-level statistics.
-For more information about the types of statistics, see Statistics overview.
+Statistics are divided into table-level statistics and column-level statistics.
+For more information about statistics types, see Overview.

-The OceanBase optimizer supports both manual and automatic statistics collection.
-For a detailed introduction and operational guidance on statistics collection, see Overview of statistics collection methods.
+OceanBase Database optimizer supports manual and automatic statistics collection.
+For more information about statistics collection, see Overview.

-For more information about how to manage statistics, see Manage statistics.
+For more information about statistics management, see Manage statistics.

-You can learn how to use statistics by reading Example.
+You can learn how to use statistics by following the steps in Example.